Flying Fish Point, Queensland: Education

+There are no secondary schools in Flying Fish Point.
+The nearest government secondary school is Innisfail State College in Innisfail Estate to the south-west.

 Community groups

 The Flying Fish Point branch of the Queensland Country Women's Association meets at QCWA Hall on Alice Street.

 Amenities

 The town is home to the Flying Fish Point Tourist Park and a cafe.